The Great Little Book of Afformations Review

 Who is Noah St. John?

 Noah St. John is a bestselling author and success coach best known for developing the afformations concept.
-He has worked with thousands of individuals and organizations on the inner patterns behind outer results, and has authored multiple books and programs built around his core method.
+He has worked with thousands of individuals and organizations on the inner patterns behind outer results and has authored multiple books and programs built around his core method.

-Is the book suitable for beginners?
+Is The Great Little Book of Afformations suitable for beginners?

 Can afformations be used alongside other practices?